 The famous sanctuary of Delphi is located in Phokida, in one of the loveliest and most impressive of Greek landscapes.
 Its ancient ruins spread out over the southern slopes of Parnassos.
 Such is the splendor and magnificence of the setting that the visitor is overcome with awe and ecstasy.
 In this place, with its exceptional terrain, the largest religious centre of ancient Greece was founded and enjoyed unprecedented pre-eminence, the sanctuary of Delphi.
 Its renown, which spread throughout the Mediterranean world, was due to the presence of the oracle within the sanctuary In the famous Oracle of Delphi, the god’s divination was given through the mouth of Pythia, the High Priestess at Apollo’s Temple.
 Today the visitor can admire various interesting architectural monuments at Delphi.SPEND A FEW HEALING HOURS at the Sanctuary of Epidaurus, the most important therapeutic centre of the ancient world, and get an insight into the ancient healing cults of Greek and Roman times.
 The sanctuary is famous for its principal monuments: the Temple of Asclepius, the Tholos and the Theatre, considered one of the purest masterpieces of Greek architecture.Acro-Corinth & Ancient CorinthAcro-Corinth, the acropolis of ancient Corinth, is a monolithic rock overseeing the ancient city of Corinth and one of the most impressive acropoles of mainland Greece.
 Acro-Corinth was continuously occupied from archaic times to the early 19th century.
 First it was a Greek acropolis, then a Roman citadel.
 Later, it became a Byzantine fortress.
 It was occupied by the Franks in 1210, and then by the rulers of Naples, the Knights of Rhodes, the Turks, the Venetians, and the Turks again and finally it was back to the Greeks.
 Corinth was once an important city-state and commercial center with an impressive history dating back to 3000BC.
 The area was destroyed to a great extend by multiple earthquakes and fires through the years causing the modern city of Corinth to be completely rebuilt in a new location.
 However, a lot still remains from Corinth’s great past.

 Greece is widely considered to be the cradle of Western culture and democracy.
 Modern democracies owe a debt to Greek beliefs in government by the people, trial by jury, and equality under the law.
 The ancient Greeks pioneered in many fields that rely on systematic thought, including biology, geometry, history,philosophy, and physics.
 They introduced such important literary forms as epic and lyric poetry, history, tragedy, and comedy.
 In their pursuit of order and proportion, the Greeks created an ideal of beauty that strongly influenced Western art.
 When visiting Greece , discover firstly the home of ancient civilization: the Acropolis of Athens and the surrounding archaeological sites and then go on to the Temple of Poseidon at Sounion.
-Continue for ancient Olympia, home of the Olympic Games in antiquity, Delphi, the site of the famous oracle and thought by the ancients to be the navel of the world, or to the ancient theatre at Epidaurus with its pitch-perfect acoustics.Agrotourism in Greece Ecology, farming, local gastronomy, and the customs peculiar to a certain place; fresh air, peace and warm hospitality: these are some of the benefits of agrotourism, the par excellence version of travelling that brings you closer to Mother Earth and her children.
-Taking part in farm life goes beyond a simple travelling experience to become a return to tradition.
+Continue for ancient Olympia, home of the Olympic Games in antiquity, Delphi, the site of the famous oracle and thought by the ancients to be the navel of the world, or to the ancient theatre at Epidaurus with its pitch-perfect acoustics.Agrotourism in Greece Ecology, farming, local gastronomy, local customs, fresh air, peace and warm hospitality are some of the benefits of Agrotourism, the par excellence version of travelling that brings you closer to Mother Earth and her children.
+Taking part in farm life goes beyond a simple travelling experience.
+It’s an experience of “come back” to all traditional values.
 The morphological diversity of Greece and its endless natural resources combined with its unique culture and tradition make up a rare blend of images and experiences where lovers of the authentic will relish the blessings of nature.

 Athens, the capital of Greece, the cradle of Western civilization, is a city with the longest history in Europe.
 It was named after Athena, the goddess of wisdom and knowledge.
 In the 5th century BC, Athens entered the Golden Age after the end of victorious battles against the Persians (500-449 BC).
 During the rule of Pericles, its powerful leader, Athens reached the peak of cultural and imperial achievement.
 Athens is a diverse city.
 Visitors love walking in the streets of the famous historic triangle of Plaka, Thission and Psyri as well as the old neighborhoods with the well-preserved old mansions.
 The city is full of small shops, nice restaurants and traditional tavernas.
 In addition, Syntagma Square, where the House of Parliament and most ministries are, is visited by thousands of people all year round.Some of the most renowned archaeological sites are: The Acropolis, The Odeion of Herodes Atticus, The Olympian Roman Market, The Panathenaic Stadium and The Temple of Poseidon in Sounio.